 How will I be taught, and will there be any work outside the class?

 Whole class work.
 Translating original passages in Latin and doing grammar exercises, tutor posing questions and answering questions raised by the students.
-Students should – if possible – prepare a Latin passage before each class.
+Students should – if possible – prepare a Latin passage (provided by the tutor) before each class.

 Are there any other costs?
 Is there anything I need to bring?